 Pedestrian Facilities

-Refer to Appendix L in the ODOT Highway Design Manual: the Oregon Bicycle and Pedestrian Design Guide for design, traffic control and illumination
+Refer to Part 800 and Appendix L in the ODOT Highway Design Manual for design, traffic control and illumination

-standards, best practice recommendations, guidance and information on pedestrian accommodation.
+standards, best practice recommendations, guidance, and information on pedestrian accommodation.

 Sidewalks should be incorporated into reconstruction projects as required by law and into other projects where appropriate.

-Refer to the Oregon Bicycle and Pedestrian Plan to ensure that projects conform to statewide goals, policies and strategies for accommodating pedestrians.
-See also ODOT’s Pedestrian and Bicycle Program website for information related to bicycle facility laws, standards, funding, contacts, etc. for design and traffic control standards, best practices, guidance and information on pedestrian accommodation.
+Refer to the Oregon Bicycle and Pedestrian Plan to ensure that projects conform to statewide goals, policies, and strategies for accommodating pedestrians.
+See also ODOT’s Pedestrian and Bicycle Program website for information related to bicycle facility laws, standards, funding, contacts, etc. for design and traffic control standards, best practices, guidance, and information on pedestrian accommodation.

 Bicycle Facilities

-Refer to Appendix L in the ODOT Highway Design Manual: the Oregon Bicycle and Pedestrian Design Guide for design, traffic control, and illumination standards, best practice recommendations, guidance and information on accommodating people on bicycle.
+Refer to Part 900 and Appendix L in the ODOT Highway Design Manual for design, traffic control, and illumination standards, best practice recommendations, guidance, and information on accommodating people on bicycle.

 Bikeways should be incorporated into reconstruction projects as required by law and into projects where appropriate.

-Refer to the Oregon Bicycle and Pedestrian Plan to ensure that projects conform to statewide goals, policies and strategies for accommodating bicyclists.
-See also ODOT’s Bicycle/Pedestrian website for information related to bicycle facility laws, standards, funding, contacts, etc.
+Refer to the Oregon Bicycle and Pedestrian Plan to ensure that projects conform to statewide goals, policies, and strategies for accommodating bicyclists.
+See also ODOT’s Pedestrian and Bicycle website for information related to bicycle facility laws, standards, funding, contacts, etc.

 Accessibility Features

-Every service or facility provided in a project must be accessible and usable to people with disabilities in accordance with the Americans with Disabilities Act.
-For example, where sidewalks are provided, the sidewalks, curb ramps and driveways shall meet the accessibility requirements of the Americans with Disabilities Act.
+Every service or facility provided in a project must be accessible and usable to people with disabilities in accordance with the Americans with Disabilities Act (ADA).
+For example, where sidewalks are provided, the sidewalks, curb ramps, and driveways shall meet the accessibility requirements of the ADA.

 Refer to ODOT’s Engineering for Accessibility website for information about curb ramps, traffic signals, parking, accommodation in work zones, crosswalks and for ADA requirements.